 Occasionally, commenters will criticize Latta's pumpkins, noting that things like "Elmo" and "Starbucks" are listed before "Grammy and Poppy," but Latta said those commenters are missing the point.
 "It's not an ordered list," she explained, "just something fun where we write things down as they come to mind.
 I promise; we're most grateful for the people in our lives."

-Last year Latta's family created a particularly special Thankful Pumpkin: It was the first year they celebrated with their new son, Nathan, 11, whom they adopted from Chengdu, China, last October.
+In 2021, Latta's family created a particularly special Thankful Pumpkin: It was the first year they celebrated with their new son, Nathan, 11, whom they adopted in Chengdu, China.

 "When we got home from China and started our pumpkin, we explained the activity to him and he was excited to participate," said Latta.
 "At the time, he spoke very little English, so he wrote the Chinese characters for mama, baba (daddy), didi (little brother), and jiating (family).
 It was our first bi-lingual pumpkin and it was so beautiful.

-"It touched my heart so much, and all of us certainly had many extra things to be thankful for last fall as we started life as a family of four," said Latta.
+"It touched my heart so much, and all of us certainly had many extra things to be thankful for as we started life as a family of four," said Latta.